If you're interviewing for a job as a social worker, it’s always a good idea to take the time to prepare in advance.

 Read on for frequently asked questions, advice on the best way to respond to questions, and tips on how to behave during an interview for a social work job.

 Social Work Interview Questions

-To get you started, here are seventeen commonly asked interview questions:
+To get you started, here are several commonly asked interview questions:

 - What do you hope to accomplish as a social worker?